ieeta-pt/Multi-Head-CRF/README.md

 ## Named Entity Linking

-In order to utilize the SNOMED corpus, it is necessary to create a UMLS account and download the [file](https://download.nlm.nih.gov/umls/kss/IHTSDO20190131/SnomedCT_SpanishRelease-es_PRODUCTION_20190430T120000Z.zip).
+In order to utilize the SNOMED CT terminology, it is necessary to create a UMLS account and download the [file](https://download.nlm.nih.gov/umls/kss/IHTSDO20190131/SnomedCT_SpanishRelease-es_PRODUCTION_20190430T120000Z.zip).
 This folder is expected to be extracted into the embeddings directory.
-Although we do not supply the original dataset, we do supply all the embeddings used for SNOMED-CT and the various Gazetteers, which is available [here](TODO).
+Although we do not supply the original resource, we do supply all the embeddings used for SNOMED CT and the various gazetteers, which are available [here](TODO).

 In order to build the embeddings, it is required to run the `embeddings\prepare_jsonl_for_embedding.py` script, which will create jsonl files from the various gazetteers.